BadrAlioui/rockPaperScissorLizardSpok/README.md

 The game is hosted on GitHub Pages.
 You can access the live site via the following link:https://badralioui.github.io/rockPaperScissorLizardSpok/

-Your site should now be live on GitHub Pages!

 ## Credits

 All game design elements, including icons and gameplay logic, were created by the author, providing a unique and engaging user experience.